 Pros

-- The high heel height of 0.86 inches makes it useful for athletes who are tall or have long femurs
+- The raised heel height of 0.86 inches makes it useful for athletes who are tall or have long femurs

 - Robust toe cap that can withstand repeated forward pressure from the front of the foot or toes over time